FranciscoCasado/learn-web-dev/readme.md

 ## Files & Folders
 Every `notes*.md` contains my personal notes of one or more sections, specified by the numbers in the name of the file.

-`html_excercises` is a collection of html documents written during classes that replicate what the instructor does and may have some extra *curious-sauce*.